Impossibility of phylogeny reconstruction from $k$-mer counts: Introduction

 In a separate line of work, a computationally efficient algorithm for alignment-free phylogenetic reconstruction was developed and analyzed in \cite{daskalakis2013alignment}.
-Rigorous sequence length guarantees for high-probability reconstruction under an indel model (related to the TKF91 model) were established.
-While this method is based on $1$-mers, it first divides up the input sequences into blocks of an appropriately chosen length and then compares the $1$-mer counts on each block across sequences.
-The weak correlation between the blocks allows the use of concentration inequalities on a notion of pairwise distance proposed in \cite{daskalakis2013alignment}.
-In particular, this reconstruction method uses more information than $1$-mer counts alone, so that our results do not apply to it.
-It also requires fine-tuning and has not been implemented in practice.
-Significantly improved bounds were obtained in~\cite{ganesh_optimal_2019}, who also exploited a connection to ancestral sequence reconstruction.
+Rigorous sequence length guarantees for high-probability reconstruction under an indel model related to the TKF91 model were established.
+While this method is based on $1$-mers, it first divides up the input sequences into blocks of an appropriately chosen length and then compares the $1$-mer counts on each block across sequences. { A block in the ancestral sequence gives rise to blocks in the descendant sequences that have the same position, so the comparison does not require an alignment technique.} The weak correlation between the blocks allows the use of concentration inequalities on a notion of pairwise distance proposed in \cite{daskalakis2013alignment}. {In particular, this reconstruction method uses more information than $1$-mer counts over the entire sequences (that is, it uses $1$-mer counts \textit{over each separate block}), so that our results do not apply to it (in the limit of zero indel rate).
+However no practical implementation {of this $1$-mer-based approach} is available.
+In \cite{daskalakis2013alignment}, accurate phylogenetic reconstruction with high probability is shown to be achievable when the sequence length is of polynomial order in the number of leaves $n$.
+In a constrained regime of parameters, significantly improved bounds on the sequence length requirement were obtained in~\cite{ganesh_optimal_2019}, who used techniques related to those of \cite{daskalakis2013alignment} and also exploited a well-studied connection to ancestral sequence reconstruction.
 In other related work, it was proved in~\cite{Allman2015StatisticallyCK} that the tree topology as well as mutation parameters can be identified from pairwise joint $k$-mer count distributions under more general substitution-only models of sequence evolution using an appropriately defined notion of distance.
+Block techniques can then be used to derive statistical consistency results.
 See also~\cite{durden_identifiability_2019} for extensions to coalescent-based models.
+We emphasize that the results in \cite{daskalakis2013alignment, Allman2015StatisticallyCK, ganesh_optimal_2019, durden_identifiability_2019} do not contradict our main claim (Theorem \ref{T:main}), which excludes block decomposition. }

 Alignment-free sequence comparisons based on $k$-mer counts were also studied for independent sequences with i.i.d.~sites or under certain hidden Markov models of sequences~\cite{lippert_distributional_2002,reinert_alignment-free_2009,wan_alignment-free_2010,barbour_compound_2001}.
 Because they assume independent sequences, such results are not directly relevant to phylogeny reconstruction.